 Public Health Integrative Learning Experience

-The Public Health Integrative Learning Experience is the final requirement for completion of the MPH degree.
-The ILE must demonstrate a synthesis of the MPH Foundational Competencies and provide evidence of the student’s ability to integrate the knowledge acquired during their course of study into a high-quality, culminating written product in the form of a capstone paper that aligns with the student’s educational and professional objectives.
+The Public Health Integrative Learning Experience (ILE) is the final requirement for completion of the MPH degree.
+The ILE must demonstrate a synthesis of the MPH Foundational and General Concentration Competencies and provide evidence of the student’s ability to integrate the knowledge acquired during their course of study into a high-quality, culminating written product in the form of a capstone paper that aligns with the student’s educational and professional objectives.

 A student is highly encouraged to pursue the capstone paper option that correlates with the selective course they have taken.